 It is part of our mission to support our Business students outside the classroom and our new Business Advisory Board offers students the opportunity to learn from the best in the business world.
-Board member, Nicholas Conway, Director in Deloitte’s Forensic Technology department in London, offers his insight into the business world and provides our students with some key advice.
+Board member, Nicholas Conway, Partner at Deloitte in London, offers his insight into the business world and provides our students with some key advice

 Nicholas brings with him a wealth of knowledge in the legal technology field, along with a common-sense approach to business.
-He is also a ULaw Alumni completing his BVC (BPTC) in 1998 at our Moorgate campus.
+He is also a ULaw Alumni completing his BVC (BPTC, now BPC) in 1998 at our Moorgate campus.

 I qualified at the Bar in 1998 and have spent the last 20+ years in both the UK and Australia implementing technology solutions to simplify traditionally complex legal problems.
 Solutions have included developing electronic courtrooms, online subscription services for legal judgments and eDiscovery and communications monitoring services.
 I have had the great fortune of working on some iconic engagements with some great people and this has provided me with vast knowledge that I can take to every new engagement I work on.